ArmaAchilles/Achilles/@AresModAchillesExpansion/readme.txt

 Changelists

+V.0.0.4 (Achilles Expansion (alpha version))
+* Change:  Teleport player: Teleport entire vehcile is now optional.
+* Change:  Instant occupation does distribute large group (>8 members) on different buildings (by Grezvany13)
+* Change:  Revised equipment module category.
+* Change:  Chatter module now sets mouse cursor on text box automatically.
+* Change:  Sort player and group lists in alphabetic order (Player Module Category).
+* Feature: A few new Advanced Compositions from Apex Protocol campaign.
+* Feature: Updated Russian Translation.
+* Feature: Achilles Dialog windows can be moved.
+* Feature: Damage vehicle components button is implemented (edit vehicle menu).
+* Feature: Behaviour careless and combat modes (from "hold fire" to "fire and engage at will").
+* Feature: Set ammunition slider (vehicle and unit edit menu).
+* Feature: Headlight/Searchlight option (vehicle edit menu)
+* Feature: Unit edit menu: Arsenal and Skill button; set unit name for chatter module
+* Fix:     Suppressive fire: Broke down when more than 2 "suppression target modules" were available.
+* Fix:     Logger for loading achilles modules was not removed.
+* Fix:     Client side script errors reported in RPT log file.
+* Fix:     Wind force of 0 is no longer possible (prevents flares from being stuck in the air).
+* Fix:     Remote controlled units were not able to untie a surrendered unit or pick up an intel.
+* Fix:     Issues that occure when multiple intels were created (not fully proven to be fixed).
+* Fix:     Compatibility issues between Ares and TFAR (not fully proven to be fixed)

 V.0.0.3 (Achilles Expansion (alpha version))
 * Change:  Heavily reorganized scripts and compartmentalized pbo similar to vanilla add-ons This might lead to unintented losses of some functionalities (please report!)